 Ye and Zhang note in their reportOpens in a new tab that this elongation of the comet’s nucleus—its solid, central partOpens in a new tab made up of frozen gases, dust, and rock—demonstrates “a morphology consistent with a sudden decline or cessation of dust production, as would be expected from a major disruption…”

-Comet ATLAS was discovered in late December 2019 by the Asteroid Terrestrial-impact Last Alert System (or ATLAS), which is a robotic astronomical survey and early warning system developed and operated by the University of Hawaii’s Institute for Astronomy.
-At the time of its discovery, the comet was almost 3 astronomical units (AU) away from the Sun.
+Comet ATLAS was discovered in late December 2019 by the Asteroid Terrestrial-impact Last Alert System (or ATLASOpens in a new tab), which is a robotic astronomical survey and early warning system developed and operated by the University of Hawaii’s Institute for Astronomy.
+At the time of its discovery, the comet was almost 3 astronomical units (AU) away from the SunOpens in a new tab.
 (An astronomical unit is equivalent to the mean distance between Earth and the Sun, or 93 million miles.)
-Comet ATLAS’ orbital period, or the amount of time it takes to complete an orbit around the Sun, is 4,400 years.
+Comet ATLAS’ orbital periodOpens in a new tab, or the amount of time it takes to complete an orbit around the Sun, is 4,400 years.

 Although the cause of Comet ATLAS’ breakup is unconfirmed at this point, Sky & Telescope notes that recent studies have pointed to accelerating spin as a likely catalyst for nuclear breakupsOpens in a new tab in comets in general.
 This accelerating spin would, most likely, be the result of jets of gas blasting from the surface of a given comet’s nucleus, which themselves would be caused by the Sun’s heating of the comet as it approaches perihelionOpens in a new tab (the point at which an orbiting body is closest to the Sun).